Montoya/insights-counter/packages/snap/README.md

-# TypeScript Example Snap

-This Snap demonstrates how to develop a Snap with TypeScript.

-## Notes

-- Babel is used for transpiling TypeScript to JavaScript, so when building with the CLI, `transpilationMode` must be set to `localOnly` (default) or `localAndDeps`.
+# Insights Counter snap for MetaMask

+This snap tracks how many times you have interacted with each address.
+The information is displayed in the transaction insights interface.

+To see how it was built, see the project README at [github.com/Montoya/insights-counter](https://github.com/Montoya/insights-counter).